Threading in C#

 ...

-Either way, the Dispose method in the finally block is circumvented, resulting in an abandoned open file handle – preventing any subsequent attempts to create myfile.txt until the application domain ends.
+Either way, the call to the Dispose method in the finally block is circumvented, resulting in an abandoned open file handle, preventing any subsequent attempts to create myfile.txt until the process ends.

 In reality, the situation in this example is worse still, because an Abort would most likely take place within the implementation of File.CreateText.
-This is referred to as opaque code – that which we don't have the source.
-Fortunately, .NET code is never truly opaque: we can again wheel in ILDASM, or better still, Lutz Roeder's Reflector – and looking into the framework's assemblies, see that it calls StreamWriter's constructor, which has the following logic:
+This is referred to as opaque code — that which we don’t have the source.
+Fortunately, .NET code is never truly opaque: we can again wheel in ILDASM — or better still, Lutz Roeder's Reflector — and see that File.CreateText calls StreamWriter’s constructor, which has the following logic:

 public StreamWriter (string path, bool append, ...)